pbisen/pbisen.github.io/content/Cloud/aws-alerting.md

 ## Conclusion

-Our AWS alerting system has transformed how we handle infrastructure issues at CRED.
+Our AWS alerting system has transformed how we handle infrastructure issues.
 By combining intelligent alert processing with rich context and team-aware routing, we've created a system that helps teams respond to issues quickly and effectively.

 ## Resources